 Informal Problem Solving

 HUCTW organizers can help members strategize confidentially about how to address a problem or concern, including things such as: relationships with supervisors or co-workers, work-life balance issues, performance reviews, disciplinary situations, workloads, and compensation concerns.
-Of course, HUCTW organizers also advocate directly for members and can serve a mediative role, but they will only get involved if a member asks for their help.
+Of course, HUCTW organizers also advocate directly for members, but they will only get involved if a member asks for their help in this way.
 The member is always in the driver’s seat.